yan99033/CppND-Capstone-Pong/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./PongGame`.
+>NOTE: Segmentation fault might occur due to font not being loaded properly, in which case you want to make sure that **SDL2_ttf** is used during compilation and/or set the filenames to absolute paths (renderer.h Line 54 and 55).

+## Rubric requirements
+1. >Loops, Functions, I/O
+    * The project accepts user input and processes the input (see Controller::GetKeyboardInputs).
+2. >Object Oriented Programming
+    * The project uses Object Oriented Programming techniques.
+    * Classes use appropriate access specifiers for class members.
+    * Class constructors utilize member initialization lists.
+    * Classes abstract implementation details from their interfaces (see Renderer class).
+    * Classes follow an appropriate inheritance hierarchy (see GameObject, Paddle and Ball class).
+    * Overloaded functions allow the same function to operate on different parameters (see Renderer::Render functions).
+    * Derived class functions override virtual base class functions (see Paddle::Move and Ball::Move).
+3. >Memory Management
+    * The project follows the Rule of 5 (see Score class).
+    * The project uses smart pointers instead of raw pointers (See Game::left_paddle_ and Game::right_paddle_).
+4. > Concurrency
+    * The project uses multithreading (see Game::Run in which 3 threads is running in parallel alongside the game thread).
+    * A mutex or lock is used in the project (see Controller, CollisionEngine, Paddle, and Ball class).
+    * A condition variable is used in the project (see collision_engine.h SignalQueue class).

+## Acknowledgement
+This project is based on the starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 ## CC Attribution-ShareAlike 4.0 International